Load Cell Measurement Error - If a load cell is to be used to make descending measurements, it must be calibrated with a descending range

-Note: In the above graph the Blue Line represents the descending curve.
+Note: In the above graph the Blue Line represents the descending curve showing high load cell measurement error when compared to the ascending curve.

 The difference in output on an ascending curve versus a descending curve can be quite significant.
 A very good 100K load cell had an output of -2.03040 on the ascending curve and -2.03126 on the descending curve.
 Using the ascending only curve would result in an additional error of 0.042 %.